buraglio/draft-ghnb-v6ops-rfc3849-update/draft-ghnb-v6ops-rfc3849-update.md

 normative:
   RFC2119:
-  RFC8200:
+#  RFC8200:
 informative:
   RFC3849:

 --- abstract

-As the global deployment of IPv6 exapands and evolves, the need for larger, more flexible documentation address space has become a notable requirement for documenting larger, more complex deployments.
+As the global deployment of IPv6 expands and evolves, the need for larger, more flexible documentation address space has become a notable requirement for documenting the increasingly common large, more complex deployments.

 --- middle